eyebe/hamcrest-extras-jackson/README.md

 hamcrest-extras-jackson
 =======================

-extension of hamcrest-java-extras for jackson
+Extension of hamcrest-java-extras for jackson (JSON) compatiblity

+Compatible with jackson 2.0.0+

+This code is still immature.